21 Most Beautiful Philippines Islands To Check (2023)

 El Nido region

-One Hundred Islands National Park in Pangasinan Province
+10. Hundred Islands National Park, Pangasinan Province

 Pangasinan is located in the west of Luzon and is worth visiting because of its picturesque islands, clean beaches, high waterfalls and green hills.

-One of the main attractions of the place is the National Park of the Hundred Islands.
+One of the main attractions of the place is Hundred Islands National Park.
 This protected area was the first national park in the Philippines.
 Take a trip around the park and see some of the 124 islands around Pangasinan.

-Guides advise you to start exploring the park from Martha and Ramos Islands, Hernandez Islands, Turtle Island and Marcos Island, where you can dive into a cave almost ten meters deep.
 Take food with you for a snack, as there are no snack bars or restaurants on these islands.
 Most importantly, take all the trash and leftovers with you.

-Siargao Island
+11. Siargao Island

 Surfing is not the only activity on Siargao.
 Be sure to take a tour of the nearby islands: Daku, Guyam, and Naked Island.